kanjialive/kanji-data-media/language-data/README.md

 ###Data Provenance

-None of the language data presented is dependant on or derived from Jim Breen's [Electronic Dictionary Research and Development Group](http://www.edrdg.org) datasets (i.e. on JMDICT/EDICT, KANJIDIC and KRADFILE/RADKFILE).
+None of the language data presented here is dependant on or derived from Jim Breen's [Electronic Dictionary Research and Development Group](http://www.edrdg.org) datasets (i.e. on JMDICT/EDICT, KANJIDIC and KRADFILE/RADKFILE).

 The language data on kanji was compiled by native Japanese instructors and graduate students at the University of Chicago, largely between 2002 and 2005 (see [Credits](http://kanjialive.com/credits/)) with reference, as needed, to Jack Halpern, "The Kodansha Kanji Learner’s Dictionary", 1st ed.
 1999, Kodansha, and Andrew N. Nelson, "The Original Modern Reader’s Japanese-English Character Dictionary: Classic Edition", 2nd. ed.
 (1974), Tuttle Publishing.